 Online proofing software, tailored to the needs of your team can help you keep track of all edits that have been made.

 Check out the comparison of some of the most popular tools for the review process and project management, used in the creative industries.
-And this article comparing video and animation review software.

 The editing and review process can get tricky, but with the right tools, simplicity is at the center for easy editing and review for your whole team.
-Try out Krock free for the first two weeks to get familiar with all features.
+Try out Krock free for the first two weeks to get familiar with all its features.
 Or book a short demo call and our team will you around the platform right away.

 No matter where you are in your animator journey, keep exploring with characters.
-Your technique will improve the more you try new tactics, explore new characters, and push the limits for what’s possible.
+Your technique will improve the more you try new tactics, explore new characters, and push the limits of what’s possible.
 Get to know your characters like you would a good friend, and you’re sure to make magic appear on the screen.

 1. What is character development in animation?